Haliyal

-Haliyala is a town in Uttara Kannada in the Indian state of Karnataka.
+Haliyal is a town in Uttara Kannada in the Indian state of Karnataka.
 It is the headquarters town for Haliyal Taluk.
 It can be classified as a main-road town.

 Geography

-Haliyal has an average elevation of 559 metres (1834 feet).
+Situated at approximately 15.33°N latitude and 74.77°E longitude, Haliyal lies at an average elevation of 559 meters (1,833 feet) above sea level.
+The town is positioned about 103 kilometers east of Karwar, the district headquarters, and is well-connected by road to nearby cities such as Dharwad, Hubli, and Belgaum.